bevy-cheatbook/bevy-cheatbook/src/contributing.md

 As described previously, the actual published content in the book will be my own derivative work based on your contributions.
 I will license it consistently with the rest of the book; see: [License](./introduction.md#license).

-## Bevy version

-Content must be written only for the current latest release of Bevy.

 ## Style Guidelines